Remuneration report 2024

 Short-term incentive plan

 The purpose of the short-term incentive plan is to reward and incentivize improvements in short-term financial and operational performance and support the delivery of the business strategy.
 Earning period for the short-term Incentive plan is one year and remuneration is paid annually.
-In 2023, the short-term incentive was based on EBIT with 80 percent weight and people spirit with 20% weight.
+In 2024, the short-term incentive was based on EBIT with 100 percent weight.

 Share based incentive plans